Lurk/yamd/readme.md

 ## Status

-It is ready to poke around.
-There is no significant API changes expected.
+It is not ready to poke around.
+There is significant API changes expected.

 ## Why?